Politics of Puerto Rico: 2000s

+2010s

-In 2008, Luis Fortuño (PNP) was elected governor, giving the New Progressive Party its largest victory in history and beating incumbent Gov. Aníbal Acevedo Vilá of the Popular Democratic Party (PPD) by more than 223,000 votes.
-Also the PNP won supermajorities in the Commonwealth's House of Representatives and Senate.
-Additionally, the PNP won the seat for Puerto Rico's sole delegate to Congress, because of the election of Pedro Pierluisi.
+The PNP won the seat for Puerto Rico's sole delegate to Congress, because of the election of Pedro Pierluisi.
 Alejandro García Padilla (PPD) was elected as the eleventh Governor of Puerto Rico, by a narrow (0.6%) margin, defeating Fortuño 47.73% to 47.13% in the 2012 gubernatorial elections.
 On November 8, 2016, Ricardo Rosselló, the son of former governor Pedro Rosselló (PNP) received 41% of the vote defeating five other gubernatorial candidates and was elected the twelfth Governor of Puerto Rico.
 He was sworn in on January 2, 2017.
 He resigned in 2019 after mass protest as a result of the Telegramgate.